 Rebecca recently released her third recording on the LML Music label, entitled STILL, STILL, STILL.
 The album, celebrating the spirit of Christmas, is currently available on Apple Music, Amazon, Spotify, Pandora, and numerous music retailers.
 Ms. Spencer also served as Executive Producer, and recorded in Hollywood at both East West Studios and the historic Studio A at Capitol Studios, working with Sound Engineer and co-Producer Michael Stern (THE SHACK), with additional instrumental arrangements recorded at UNLV Recording Studios in Las Vegas.
 The recording was mastered at venerable Bernie Grundman Mastering by Patricia Sullivan (JOHN WILLIAMS scores).
 As an LML Vocal Artist, the recording also marks her third collaboration with Musical Director, Broadway conductor and impressionistic concert pianist, Philip Fortenberry (HBO's BEHIND THE CANDLEABRA).
 Featured guest artists are cellist Moonlight Tran (LAS VEGAS PHIL) and Eric Tewalt (CELINE DION) on the soprano saxophone.
 She has recorded for numerous record labels ranging from Broadway First Cast albums to collectable compilations.

 Rebecca holds a Bachelor of Music Degree from Ithaca College with an emphasis on classical vocal performance.
-Sought after as a Teaching Artist, her Master Classes have been taught at Southern Methodist University, Ithaca College, and the Governor’s School For The Arts in Norfolk, VA, among others.
+Sought after as a Teaching Artist, her Master Classes have been taught at AMDA in LA, Southern Methodist University, Ithaca College, and the Governor’s School For The Arts in Norfolk, VA, among others.
 She was the assistant director to NY Director, Richard Sabellico, for Leonard Bernstein’s Wonderful Town, and was the Creative Consultant for a concert at the Moore Theatre in Seattle featuring collaboration between the Broadway Bound Children’s Theatre and the Seattle Youth Symphony Orchestra.